 - Rice: To continue the Asian-inspired theme, make basmati rice or brown rice.
 Alternatively, pair with delicious Young Chow fried rice.

-- Salad: Add more veggies to the meal with green cabbage cucumber salad and/or olivier potato salad.
+- Salad: These skewers would be perfect over ramen noodle salad.
+Add more veggies to the meal with green cabbage cucumber salad and/or olivier potato salad.
 Or, use the salmon to make sesame chicken salad.
 Don’t forget to top your salad with China coast dressing.

 - Veggies: For single-veggie sides, make a bowl of green beans, sauteed asparagus, or grilled zucchini and mushrooms.